thaibault/weboptimizer/readme.md

 Configuration
 -------------

-First you should specify some tasks/use-cases you want to have in you project.
+First you should specify some tasks/use-cases you want to use in you project.
 You can do this in your **package.json**.
 All supported scripts and some useful compositions are listed below: